Jula143/Notes-server/README.md

 User Login: Registered users can log in using their email address and password.
 The application verifies the provided credentials to ensure user security.

-Adding Notes: Logged-in users can create new notes by providing a title, content, and selecting the creation date.
+Adding Notes: Logged-in users can create new notes by providing a title and content.
 The notes are automatically saved to the database.

 Viewing Notes: Users can view their notes on the dashboard.
-Notes are displayed in descending order of their creation date, showing the title, content, and creation date.
+Notes are displayed in descending order of their creation date, showing the title and creation date.

 Editing Notes: Users have the ability to edit their existing notes.
 They can modify the title and content of a note to keep their information up-to-date.